SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 A: SAP provides built-in tools for license administration, and there are also third-party solutions to help optimize license usage:

-• USMM (System Measurement Tool): USMM is an SAP transaction (System Measurement) used to measure license usage in each SAP system.
+- USMM (System Measurement Tool): USMM is an SAP transaction (System Measurement) used to measure license usage in each SAP system.
 It tallies the active users by license type and usage of certain SAP components (like engines or packages).
-Administrators run USMM periodically or as SAP requests.
-The tool generates measurement reports listing user counts in each category and consumption of metric-based licenses (e.g., number of SAP Payroll employees).
+Administrators run USMM periodically or as requested by SAP.
+The tool generates measurement reports that list user counts in each category and consumption of metric-based licenses (e.g., the number of SAP Payroll employees).

-• LAW (License Administration Workbench): LAW consolidates data from USMM across multiple systems.
-One user might have accounts in each if you have several SAP systems (ERP, BW, CRM, etc.).
+- LAW (License Administration Workbench): LAW consolidates data from USMM across multiple systems.
+One user might have accounts in each if you have multiple SAP systems (e.g., ERP, BW, CRM).
 LAW helps identify duplicate users (the same person with accounts on multiple systems), so you don’t double-count them.
 It aggregates the license compliance position across your landscape.
 LAW 2.0 (newer version) can automatically combine measurement files and produce an integrated report.
 This consolidated output is typically what you submit to SAP during an audit.

-• Third-Party License Management Tools: Many organizations use specialized Software Asset Management (SAM) tools for SAP.
+- Third-Party License Management Tools: Many organizations utilize specialized Software Asset Management (SAM) tools for managing SAP licenses.
 Solutions from vendors like Snow Software (Snow Optimizer for SAP), Voquz (samQ), Flexera, or Aspera can analyze your SAP user behaviour and license assignments.
 These tools often provide insights into actual transaction usage by each user, suggesting if a user is over-licensed (using less than their license allows) or under-licensed.
 They can simulate compliance audits, track license allocations, and even automate reclassification.
 While SAP’s tools provide raw data, third-party tools offer advanced analytics for optimization.

 SAP Audits and Compliance